bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 we lost 7.3h of work, it failed 2 iterations before checkpoint saving time :(

 Will switch to more frequent checkpoint saving of 200 iterations and will lower it further if the hardware failures continue.
+With 2.3TB checkpoint size and 40 secs to save a checkpoint we don't want to do it too often.